 Skip to main content

-The fare cap applies to bus, train and inner-harbour ferry services.
+The 7-day fare cap applies to buses, trains and inner-harbour ferries.
 Inner-harbour ferry services include Devonport, Bayswater, Birkenhead and Te Onewa Northcote Point.

 How it works